-Where there is an appropriate rationale, the Town may consider a Strata Ownership arrangement, as permitted under the Ontario Condominiums Act, for Neighbourhood Parks and Parkettes within the established neighbourhoods and other greenfield communities, subject to a land area discount, in recognition of lifecycle cost issues.
+Strata Ownership Arrangements shall only apply to Neighbourhood Parks and Parkettes within the Established Neighbourhoods and other greenfield communities, subject to a land area discount, in recognition of life-cycle cost issues to the satisfaction of the Town, including maintenance and landscape replacement that are both expected to be higher in cost, over a shorter time frame, than fee simple parkland.
 The actual amount of the land area discount shall be determined on a case-by-case basis, at the sole discretion of, and to the satisfaction of the Town.